RegisSalesRA/RegisSalesRA/README.md

 - I am from Brazil
 - Living in fortaleza-CE
-- I have worked with python since 2020
+- I have worked as software developer since 2020
-- I have experience with Flutter
 - Always ready for new challenges